-2.4.5 Prioritization
+1.4.5 Prioritisation

-The relative need for the different identified facilities were assessed by determination of the possible number of residents, visitors and other persons in the locality and the potential for usage.
+The relative needs for the different identified facilities were assessed by determination of the possible number of residents, visitors and other persons in the locality and the potential for usage.

-Having determined possible routes, a possible network developed.
+Having determined possible routes, a possible network was developed.
 Further consultation was undertaken before the works were prioritised.

-2.5 Review of Strategic Plan
+1.5 Review of Strategic Plan

-As with all of Council's Strategies, this strategy will be required to be reviewed within 5 years of its adoption by Council.
-The initial strategy was prepared in 2009 with this version being a review and updating of that document.
+As with all of Council's Strategies, this Strategy will be reviewed within 5 years of its adoption by Council.
+The initial Strategy was prepared in 2009 with this version being a review and updating of that document.